What Are the Guidelines for Tungsten Electrodes?

 2. Proper Ventilation

-Ensure adequate ventilation in the welding area to reduce exposure to harmful fumes and dust generated during electrode grinding and welding.
+Ensure adequate ventilation in the workspace to mitigate exposure to harmful fumes generated during welding and grinding.

 3. PPE Usage